EUDR in Practice: Who’s in Scope and What to Do

 Operator: what to do

-✅ Establish a due-diligence (DD) system
+✅ Establish a due-diligence (DD) system by:

 ✅ File your DD-statement in TRACES and share the reference